This project will improve mobility through this highly-used corridor by achieving uniform signal spacing and adding capacity on side streets.

 Depending on the location, the noise walls will be up to eight feet tall, up to 20 inches wide and up to 1,000 feet long.
 They will be made of concrete.

-The image shows a sound wall in Boise.More on noise walls
+The image shows a graphic of a sound wall.More on noise walls

 ITD and Kootenai County finalized an agreement in March 2018 to reconstruct and to maintain a multi-use path that will extend along 19 miles of US-95 in North Idaho.